Lincoln Continental: 1998 facelift

-The Continental was updated in late 1997 for model year1998, with revised front and rear styling.
+The Continental was updated in late 1997 for the 1998 model year, with revised front and rear styling.
 For 1998 the instrument panel was redesigned, retaining the reflective dash cluster.
 Fender, hood and rear deck lid were again dent-resistant Sheet Molded Composite (SMC).
 Pricing on the Continental was up only slightly over the 1997 model which itself had seen a price reduction from the year before.